-Account is to establish a funding account for Uncommitted Chapter Funds.
+a.
+It is the intent of the parties that the purpose of the Enhanced Benefits Account is to establish a funding account for Uncommitted Chapter Funds.
 The parties also acknowledge that exact cost determinations of Enhanced Benefits payable in the future are not possible, and therefore, no absolute assurance of fully funding the cost can be made in advance.
-Therefore, the Enhanced Benefits Account is recognized for the purpose of holding Uncommitted future costs of new enhanced benefits, at which time the appropriate amount of funds in the

-It is the intent of the parties that the purpose of the Enhanced Benefits an annual report to City Council and the council Auditors on the beginning balance, additions, deductions and ending balance of the Enhanced Benefits Account.
+Therefore, the Enhanced Benefits Account is recognized for the purpose of holding Uncommitted Chapter Funds, until an assignment of those funds is made to provide Enhanced Benefits to fund future costs of new enhanced benefits, at which time the appropriate amount of funds in the Enhanced Benefits Account will be transferred to the Base Benefit Fund.
+The Board shall submit an annual report to City Council and the council Auditors on the beginning balance, additions, deductions and ending balance of the Enhanced Benefits Account.
 This report shall be submitted as part of the Board's annual financial statements.